Article I Name

 Article XIII Amendment of Bylaws

-The Bylaws may be amended by a two-thirds majority vote of those present and voting at the annual meeting of the Division or by two-thirds majority vote of the membership via mail, e-mail, or fax provided that proposed Bylaws changes shall be distributed to the membership at least thirty (30) days prior to the meeting or the vote deadline date.
+The Bylaws may be amended by a two-thirds majority vote of those present and voting at the annual meeting of the Division or by two-thirds majority vote of the membership via e-mail or online polling provided that proposed Bylaws changes shall be distributed to the membership at least thirty (15) days prior to the meeting or the vote deadline date.

 Article XIV Rules of Order